 This brings us down to the villages graveyard, a good place to have a stop with the Aegean sea in sight, and then continue downhill.
 Eventually we join an earth road and then a narrow asphalt.
 As it takes a sharp left turn to end at Elitsa beach and the picturesque little church of Agii Pantes (All Saints), We continue on a straight line southbound, cross again Kalokerinou stream over a bridge, get past the church and reach the pebbly beach of Analipsi.

 An earth road branches off to the right, going to Chorefto.
 Walking on the beach we pass a summer taverna (Plimari) and, at the last house we climb a few steps, then walk on an earth path having a cottage on our right.
 An uphill path (not visible from distance) marked with red paint leads us to the small chapel of Agios Nikolaos, a nice place to have a stop under the shade of the trees.

 |Agios Nikolaos chapel|

 We continue on a cement road downhill, walking along fenced property.
 This section of the path suffered heavily from a landslide some years ago, forcing us to take the detour via Agios Nikolaos as the original path has disappeared.
 Anyway, the last fence is soon left behind and we find ourselves walking on a beautiful path-kalderimi a few meters above the sea.

 The kalderimi eventually takes us down to the large sandy beach of Parisena.
-After walking along it, we climb on kalderimi past the rocks and reach the northern end of Chorefto beach, coming to the point where our walk had started.
+After walking along it, we climb on kalderimi past the rocks and reach the northern end of Chorefto beach, coming to the point where our walk had started from.